 To read our Applicant Privacy Notice, click here

-PolicyBee is the trading name of PolicyBee Ltd, registered with company number 07421216.
+PolicyBee Ltd is registered with company number 07421216.
 We're an online insurance broker, specialising in arranging insurance for freelancers, independent consultants, small consultancies and small businesses.

 In order for us to provide you with a quote and then insurance, and deal with any claims or complaints that might arise, we need to collect and process data about you.
 This deems us a 'data controller'.
 As data controller, we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 Throughout this document we refer to Data Protection Legislation which means the Data Protection Act 2018 (DPA2018), United Kingdom General Data Protection Regulation (UK GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 and any legislation implemented in connection with the aforementioned legislation.
 Where data is processed by a controller or processor established in the European Union or comprises the data of people in the European Union, it also includes the EU General Data Protection Regulation (EU GDPR).
 This includes any replacement legislation coming into effect from time to time.

 The legal basis we rely on for processing personal data is Article 6(1)(b) of the UK General Data Protection Regulation (UK GDPR) which relates to processing necessary to allow us to perform our contract with you or to take steps at your request, before entering a contract.
 The purposes for which we will process your personal data on the basis of contract are listed below.

 In some cases, we may use personal data to pursue our legitimate interests (Article 6(1)(f) of the UK GDPR), provided your interests and fundamental rights do not override those interests.
 The purposes for which we will process your personal data on the basis of legitimate interest are listed below.